Slow road to recovery in quake-ravaged Haiti

 In a potential blow to Martelly, reports surfaced recently that some $26 million have vanished from a new government education fund he set up.
 Martelly hoped new charges on cellular phone calls and remittances from abroad would help fund new schools.

-"The money is there.
-Nobody is authorized to use it," Martelly told reporters on Tuesday, dismissing claims that millions in funds for education had gone missing.
-O'Brien, whose company has rebuilt dozens of schools since the quake struck and has pledged to build many more, said he had not spoken with Martelly personally but was assured by government officials the education fund had not been tampered with.
+O'Brien, whose company has rebuilt dozens of schools since the quake struck and has pledged to build many more, said he had not spoken with Martelly but was assured by government officials the education fund had not been tampered with.
+"I believe the money is safe and sound," he said.

 Some Haiti aid contributors have sought to chart their own path.